The Changing American Family

 Underlined vocabulary terms are defined below, followed by discussion questions

 Education, another top American value, also strains the family.
-First, a parent’s educational achievement often means moving to a distant city for work, and perhaps relocating often.
-This takes the nuclear family far from older parents, siblings, other relatives, church friends, and so forth.
-In addition, parents who highly value education fill their children’s time with studying (books, music, sports…).
-Meanwhile, less-educated parents often leave their children’s futures to teachers, coaches, or grandparents while they pursue their own interests.
+First, a parent’s educational achievement often means moving to a distant city for work or relocating often.
+This takes the nuclear family far from older parents, other relatives, family friends at church, etc. In addition, some parents fill their children’s time with studying (books, music, sports…).
+Other parents leave their children’s futures to teachers or peers while they pursue their own interests.
 Both extremes weaken family unity.

 Individualism is another factor.
-Many parents put their pleasures or careers over their kids.
-Kids put themselves over siblings or the family.
-Both children and parents feel closer to friends than family, because of a shared interest like sports, games, church or a hobby.
-And progressive educators, social media, and entertainers push “individual mental health” and “personal identity” (and related “sexual identity”) above all other values.
-Children are told: “You are free to be yourself, whether that means gender fluidity, top student, couch potato, pot smoker, or football star.
+Putting themselves over family unity, parents and children scatter to non-family relationships and hobbies, instead of doing things together.
+Meanwhile, progressive educators, social media, and entertainers push “individual mental health” and “personal identity” (and related “sexual identity”) above all other values.
+Children are told: “You are free to be yourself, whether that means gender fluidity, top student, couch potato, or football star.
 Your parents should respect your choices.”
-Many parents agree, accepting a child’s poor choices (showing disrespect, iPhone addiction, poor nutrition, drugs, sexual immorality, laziness, etc.).
-Meanwhile, adults also put individual desires first.
-They put a career, hobby or new romance over the expectations of a spouse, a child, or their extended family.
-Traditional values like discipline, hard work, and delayed gratification have given way to self-fulfillment and the pursuit of personal happiness.
+Many parents agree, respecting a child’s poor choices.
+Meanwhile, individualism also affects adults, who may put a career, hobby, or new romance over the expectations of a spouse, a child, or their extended family.

-Maybe it’s wishful thinking to hope for a return to families who were self-sufficient, picked up altruistic values at church, helped disciplined children prepare for careers, and got along with their neighbors.
-Or maybe the recent tide of immigrants who value the extended family will bring new life, faith and strength to the American family.
+Maybe it’s wishful thinking to hope for a return to unified families, who pick up selfless values at church, prepare children for careers, and get along with neighbors.
+Or maybe the ongoing tide of immigrants who value the extended family will bring new life, faith, and strength to the American family.

 Vocabulary: